lbrombach/practical_robot_tools/README.md

 # practical_robot_tools
-A collection of ROS packages to handle miscellaneous robot tasks and system management.
+A collection of ROS packages and Arduino programs to handle miscellaneous robot tasks and system management.
 If you are a reader of my book Practical Robotics in C++, you will almost certainly find some useful tools here as example for how to code some things we didn't get to cover in the book.